Test and Evaluation Glossary

 Child Sensory Profile 2: The Child Sensory Profile 2 is a group of assessments that are designed to evaluate a child’s sensory processing patterns.
 These forms are to be filled out by teachers and parents/guardians.
 The tests are appropriate for children ages 3 to 14:11 years.

-Conners’ Continuous Performance Test (CPT-II): The CPT-II is an attention test that is widely used by clinicians who are seeking to identify ADHD and other attentional concerns in clients ages 6 and older.
-Response patterns on the CPT-II provide information that enables the practitioner to better understand the type of deficits that might be present.
+Conners’ Continuous Performance Test (CPT-3): The CPT-3 is an attention test that is widely used by clinicians who are seeking to identify ADHD and other attentional concerns in clients ages 6 and older.
+Response patterns on the CPT-3 provide information that enables the practitioner to better understand the type of deficits that might be present.
 For example, some response patterns suggest inattentiveness or impulsivity, while other response patterns may indicate activation/arousal problems or difficulties maintaining vigilance.

 Delis-Kaplan Executive Function System (D-KEFS): The D-KEFS provides a comprehensive assessment of the key components of executive functioning, specifically higher-level thinking and cognitive flexibility.
 In addition, it assesses vital executive functions such as flexibility of thinking, inhibition, problem solving, planning, impulse control, and creativity.
 It is appropriate for use in individuals from ages 8 through 90 and can be used by the clinician to assess how an individual’s frontal system of the brain is functioning, determine deficits in abstract thinking, and plan appropriate strategies and interventions.